bewuethr/pandoc-bash-blog/README.md

 make install
 ```

-to install the executable, the tab completion, the stylesheet, and the Lua
+to install the executable, the tab completion, the stylesheet, the Lua filter,
-filter.
-Installation follows the [XDG Base Directory Specification]; this
+and the syntax highlighting theme.
+Installation follows the [XDG Base Directory
-means:
+Specification]; this means:

 - `~/.local/bin` has to be in in your `$PATH` (as per [systemd file hierarchy])
 - Bash completion has to be configured such that it dynamically looks up